jeck24India/ROM2box-Android-Flashing-and-Repairing-tool/database/readme.txt

-files can be execuated from ROM2box V3.0 & Newer
+for ROM2box V3.0 & Newer